 Concurrent Disorders Group – Surf’s Up!

 An ongoing virtual group for individuals who have co-occurring substance use and mental health concerns.
 The group is a safe, non-judgmental space to reduce stigma, learn skills, acquire knowledge, share experiences, and receive mutual support.
 Surf’s Up is an ongoing group that meets once weekly for 90 minutes over Zoom.
 New members welcomed on a regular basis!

 This group focuses on Dialectical Behavior Therapy (DBT) skills to help people learn new strategies for regulating their emotions.
 DBT skills include mindfulness, emotional regulation, distress tolerance, and interpersonal effectiveness.
 This program is held two hours weekly for eight weeks.
 Referral to this group is only accepted from Markham Stouffville Hospital psychiatrists.

 Interpersonal Psychotherapy Group

 This is a time-limited and structured psychotherapy group.
 Interpersonal psychotherapy (IPT) focuses on relationship problems and on helping people identify how they are feeling and behaving in their relationships.
 When a person is able to deal with a relationship problem more effectively, their psychological symptoms often improve.

-This program is held two hours weekly for 14 weeks.
+This program is held two hours weekly for 14 to 16 weeks.

 Mindfulness-Based Stress Reduction (MBSR)